-If you flatten out a tire and measure the total width from bead to bead, it should be approximately 2.5 x the ISO width.
+If you pull the beads apart and measure the total width from bead to bead, it should be approximately 2.5 x the ISO width.

 If its too wide for the rim, there's an increase risk of sidewall wear from brake shoes, and a greater risk of loss of control in the event of a sudden flat.

 The tables below give a partial listing of traditional tire sizes, with their ISO bead-seat equivalents.
 The ISO comparison list at the bottom of this page covers all sizes which we know to be in production as of 2016.
 The fractional, decimal and French lists cover common sizes.

 |29 inch||622 mm||This is a marketing term for wide 622 mm ("700C") tires.|